The Love That Remains: Production

-The film is directed by Hlynur Pálmason.
 It is produced by Anton Máni Svansson of Iceland’s STILL VIVID and Katrin Pors of Denmark’s Snowglobe.

-Palmason is also cinematographer on the film, for which he used 35 mm film.
+Principal photography took place in Iceland in 2024.
+Palmason also served as cinematographer, shooting in 35 mm film.
 It features his regular collaborators such as editor Julius Krebs Damsbo, sound designer Björn Viktorsson and production designer Frosti Friðriksson.
-The cast includes Saga Garðarsdóttir, Sverrir Gudnason, Ída Mekkín Hlynsdóttir, Þorgils Hlynsson and Grímur Hlynsson.
-The soundtrack features music by Harry Hunt.
-Principal photography took place in Iceland in 2024.
+The soundtrack features original music by Harry Hunt.

 Release

 The Love That Remains had its North American premiere at the 50th Toronto International Film Festival on 4 September 2025.
 It was also selected for the Main Slate of the 63rd New York Film Festival.